isomerpages/mha-hdg/_facilities/Seminar Room.md

 	<div class="col is-6"><img src="/images/Seminar%20Room%20-%20RI%20Visit.jpg" alt="Seminar Room"></div>
 </div>

-Seminar cum activity room with an AV projection system that can accommodate up to 64 persons is also available for booking.
+The seminar cum activity room, with an AV projection system that can accommodate up to 64 persons is also available for booking should visitors need a space for group reflections and sharing.